 \subsection{Secure Computation of XOR at the Relay}

 In this section, $X$ and $Y$ are independent and identically distributed (iid) uniform binary random variables (rvs), and $X \oplus Y$ denotes their modulo-2 sum (XOR).
-We describe a construction of integer-valued rvs $U$ and $V$ satisfying (S1)--(S3).
+We describe a construction of integer-valued rvs $U$ and $V$ satisfying the properties (S1)--(S3).

-\subsubsection{Conditions on PMFs and characteristic functions}
+\subsubsection{Conditions on PMFs and Characteristic Functions}